krichdev/form-builder/README.md

-# Barstool Sports Schema Form Builder
+# Schema Form Builder

 ## Idea

-Almost every app or website will have forms, either a newsletter signup on the client facing website or a blog post editor in the internal team CMS.
-Going into this challenge, I put myself in the shoes of someone on a team that is going to have to code for a lot of forms.
-This led me to came up with the idea of creating a `Form Builder` that would be schema driven.
-This is not a new idea and there are tools that already do this like [React JSON Schema Form](https://rjsf-team.github.io/react-jsonschema-form/).
-However, I wanted to leverage Zod to handle the schema validation and Shadcn for the components.
+Almost every app or website will have forms, newsletter signups, a blog post editor, bug ticket creation, and many more.
+This led me to the idea of creating a `Form Builder` that would be schema driven, and easily reused and consumed by dev teams.
+This is not a new idea and there are tools that already do this, such as [React JSON Schema Form](https://rjsf-team.github.io/react-jsonschema-form/).
+However, I wanted to build something for myself that would leverage Zod for schema validation and Shadcn for components.

 To start, create the form's schema.
 IE: `@/schemas/newsletter-schema.ts`